Longueuil teacher's Facebook post against Mike Ward goes viral

-In a french post titled "Letter from a teacher to Mike Ward and comedians," Julie Boivin addressed the wave of publicity that came after Quebec's Human Rights Tribunal ordered Ward to pay $35,000 to Jérémy Gabriel for making jokes about him.
+In a post titled "Letter from a teacher to Mike Ward and comedians," Julie Boivin addressed the wave of publicity that came after Quebec's Human Rights Tribunal ordered Ward to pay $35,000 to Jérémy Gabriel for making jokes about him.

 - Why did Mike Ward lose his Human Rights case?

 - Comedian Mike Ward ordered to pay $35K to Jérémy Gabriel

 While many have criticized the ruling for setting a dangerous precedent when it comes to free speech, particularly in comedy, Boivin called out Ward as a bully.

 "My opinion is that publicly making this kind of joke that targets an adolescent (and particularly a disabled adolescent) is to promote bullying."
 Boisevert wrote in her post, which has since been shared over 53,000 times.

 "In Quebec, in 2016, we fight against intimidation in schools," she said.

 "On one hand, socially, we all agree to take steps to prevent bullying, and on the other, we give free rein to a comedian who insults and is bent on ridiculing a young person who is already the victim of teasing at school?"